patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/CloseButton/CloseButton.md

 ---
 # Sidenav top-level section
 # should be the same for all markdown files
-section: Component groups
+section: Extensions
-subsection: Controls
+subsection: Component groups
 # Sidenav secondary level section
 # should be the same for all markdown files
 id: Close button